Document Type : Review Article

 Results:

 Out of 850 identified records, 28 studies met the inclusion criteria.
 The corrective exercises used in these studies included stretching, strengthening, stabilization, and combined interventions, which in most cases led to significant improvements in indicators related to FHP, such as CVA, neck pain, muscular performance, and joint position sense.
 The duration of most interventions ranged from 4 to 12 weeks.
 Combined exercises, such as NASM-based programs, postural training, stretching, myofascial release, core stabilization, and aquatic training, showed greater effectiveness compared to single interventions.
 In total, 15 studies had sufficient data to be included in the meta-analysis.
-The results showed that corrective exercises significantly reduced the forward head angle compared to control groups (SMD = -1.52; 95% CI: -2.47 to -0.57; P = 0.002; I² = 91%).
-However, NASM-based exercises did not show a statistically significant difference compared to controls (MD = -1.82; 95% CI: -5.95 to 2.31; P = 0.39; I² = 94%).
-Corrective exercises also significantly improved head and neck angles (SMD = 1.49; 95% CI: 0.68 to 2.30; P = 0.0003; I² = 81%).
+The results showed that corrective exercises significantly reduced the forward head angle compared to control groups (SMD = -1.52; 95% CI: -2.47 to -0.57; p = 0.002; I² = 91%).
+In contrast, meta-analysis results showed that NASM-based exercises were not significantly different from the control group.
+(MD = -1.82; 95% CI: -5.95 to 2.31; p = 0.39; I² = 94%).
+Corrective exercises also significantly improved head and neck angles (SMD = 1.49; 95% CI: 0.68 to 2.30; p = 0.0003; I² = 81%).

 Conclusion:

 Based on this systematic review and meta-analysis, corrective exercises—especially combined programs—showed the greatest effectiveness in improving FHP, reducing neck pain, and enhancing shoulder alignment.
-NASM-based and functional exercises also showed positive results, although their effects were not always statistically significant.
+However, the results of the meta-analysis indicated that NASM-based exercises did not show a significant difference.
 Due to the high heterogeneity among studies and the moderate quality of some research, results should be interpreted with caution.
+Future studies with RCT design, larger sample sizes, and long-term follow-up are recommended to strengthen the evidence.

 Keywords